dialoa/dialectica-filters/sections-to-meta/README.md

 # Section-to-meta - Lua filter for Pandoc to capture `abstract`, `thanks` and `keywords` sections in the metadata

-The pre-render Lua filter for [Pandoc](https://pandoc.org) picks up `Abstract`, `Thanks`, `Keywords` sections and places them in the corresponding metadata fields.
+The pre-render Lua filter for [Pandoc](https://pandoc.org) allows you to enter some metadata fields as sections at the beginning of the document.
+The filter identifies sections with special titles and moves them to the document's metadata.

-v1.0.
-Copyright: © 2021 Julien Dutant <julien.dutant@kcl.ac.uk>
+v1.1.
+Copyright: © 2021-23 Philosophie.ch <www.philosophie.ch>.
+Written by Julien Dutant <julien.dutant@kcl.ac.uk>
 License:  MIT - see LICENSE file for details.

 Description